-Too often in the adoption field, the adoptee perspective is subordinated to that of the adoptive parent.
-We believe that adult adoptees are the truest experts on their own experience.
-We welcome adoptee voices and support them as part of our mission.
-Members of Pact’s Adult Adoptee of Color Advisory Board are asked to give feedback and advice to the organization regarding Pact Family Camp as well as other programming and policies the organization participates in.
-We consider it a privilege and an honor to have the following members currently serving on our Adult Adoptee of Color Advisory Board.
+Too often in the adoption field, the adoptee and foster care alum perspective is subordinated to that of the adoptive parent and/or foster parent.
+We believe that adult adoptees and foster care alumni are the truest experts on their own experience.
+We welcome their voices and support them as part of our mission.
+Members of Pact’s Adult Adoptee and Foster Care Alum of Color Advisory Board (AAFACAB) are asked to give feedback and advice to the organization regarding Pact Family Camp as well as other programming and policies the organization participates in.
+We consider it a privilege and an honor to have the following members currently serving on our AAFACAB.
 To underscore the organization’s commitment to placing the voice of adoptees central to our mission and programming, Susan Ito also serves as voting board member of Pact, where she is able to represent the collective voices of the adult adoptees represented here.

 Susan Ito, email@example.com is a biracial Asian adoptee, teacher, and writer.
 She has served as the beloved director of Pact Camp from 2004 to 2011 and is now Head of Pact's Adult Adoptee Advisory Board.
 She is also a board member of Pact, and on the advisory team for the Adoption Museum Project.
 Her book A Ghost At Heart's Edge is one of the few literary anthologies focused on all members of the adoption triad.
 Her writing has appeared in many publications, including Growing Up Asian American, CHOICE, Making More Waves, Hip Mama and Literary Mama, where she is creative nonfiction editor and former columnist.
 Susan's solo performance piece on adoption, The Ice Cream Gene, has been performed nationally.
 She lives in Oakland with her husband, two daughters and mother.